Veeresh-S-P/Weather_App/README.md

 ## Deployment

-application deployed link [here] (https://weatherappbinarysemantic.netlify.app/).

-The application Backend is deployed using [Render](https://render.com/) and can be accessed [here](https://weather-app-mrd8.onrender.com).
+application deployed link [here] (https://kraftshalaweatherapp.netlify.app/). application Backend is deployed using [Render](https://render.com/) and can be accessed [here](https://weather-app-mrd8.onrender.com).

 ## Technologies Used